Seven Tool and Gear Storage Tips for Your Workshop

 7 inventive ways to organize your work space and the tools that threaten to clutter it

-Put joist spaces to use with this simple storage idea.
+Put joist spaces to use with this the grits.
 Fasten eye screws to the joists and cut lengths of chain to keep odd lengths of trim and pipe out of the way but easy to find.
-Open one side of the eye screw with a pliers to slip the chain into place.
+Open one side of the eye screw with a pair of pliers to slip the chain into place.
 Make the chain a bit longer for future expansion.